 You will be taken to one of our operating theatres for your operation.
 If you are having a general anaesthetic, you will need to change into a theatre gown and might have to remove your dentures if you wear them.
 If you having a local anaesthetic, you remain in your own clothes.
 Most eye operations are relatively quick to perform and typically last between 30 and 90 minutes.

 After your operation

 After your operation, we like to keep you in for at least an hour to ensure there are no problems.
 Before you leave, a nurse or doctor might need to examine you, and your medications will need to be dispensed from the pharmacy.
 This sometimes takes longer than anticipated so we recommend you make alternative arrangements for work, childcare, and so on.
 We will try to keep you informed about any delays and how long these might last.

 You will be given your drops, eye shield and follow-up appointment following your final discharge.
 Please note that some types of surgery require patients to return the following morning for review.

-You may go home by public transport, but it is essential that you have an adult escort.
+You may go home by public transport, but it is essential that you have an adult escorting you home.